-The Company has entered into certain related-party transactions, making payments for services to one vendor and three consultants for the three months ended March 31, 2021, all of whom also are stockholders of the Company.
-These transactions generally are ones that involve a stockholder or option holder of the Company to whom we also make payments during the year, typically as a consultant or a service provider.
+During the nine months ended September 30, 2021, the Company entered into certain related-party transactions, making payments for services to one vendor and four consultants, all of whom also are stockholders of the Company.
+These transactions generally involve a stockholder or option holder of the Company to whom the Company also makes payments during the year, typically as a consultant or a service provider.
 Additionally, on January 6, 2021, the Company completed a private placement of 1,531,101 shares of Common Stock and warrants to purchase up to 1,531,101 shares of Common Stock to an affiliate of Armistice Capital, LLC, with a combined purchase price per share and warrant of \$5.225.
-Steven J. Boyd and Keith Maher, each of whom are members of the Company's board of directors, are affiliates of Armistice Capital, LLC, and Mr. Boyd holds voting and investment power over such entity.
+Steven J. Boyd and Keith Maher, each of whom were members of the Company's board of directors through August 3, 2021, are affiliates of Armistice Capital, LLC, and Mr. Boyd holds voting and investment power over such entity.
 The total net proceeds from the private placement were approximately \$8.0 million.
-Except as described above, the amounts recorded or paid to related parties during the three months ended March 31, 2021 are not material to the accompanying Condensed Consolidated Financial Statements.
+Except for the private placement described above, the transactions with related parties during the nine months ended September 30, 2021 are not material to the accompanying Condensed Consolidated Financial Statements.

-For the three months ended March 31, 2020, the Company entered into certain related-party transactions, making payments for services to two vendors, five consultants and two public universities, all of whom also are stockholders of the Company.
-The amounts recorded or paid during the three months ended March 31, 2020 are not material to the accompanying Condensed Consolidated Financial Statements.
+During the nine months ended September 30, 2020, the Company entered into certain related-party transactions, making payments for services to two vendors, seven consultants and two public universities, all of whom were also stockholders of the Company.
+The amounts recorded or paid during the nine months ended September 30, 2020 are not material to the accompanying Condensed Consolidated Financial Statements